Beyond the Studios

 Vicki Luke, Eastern rosella.
 (Image supplied)

-3 May // Leanne Wicks (Bogee) and Therese Gabriel Wilkins (Central Coast) are part of a comprehensive survey show of walking art titled Way Beyond Goes Way Out, opening at the WAYOUT Artspace in Kandos on 3 May.
+NOW OPEN // Leanne Wicks (Bogee) and Therese Gabriel Wilkins (Central Coast) are part of a comprehensive survey show of walking art titled Way Beyond Goes Way Out, opening at the WAYOUT Artspace in Kandos on 3 May.
 Involving 24 artists, the exhibition is an initiative of the Australian Walking Artists network, including a wide range of artforms, walking events, walkshops and talks.
 Until 22 June.
 MORE

-10 May // Therese Gabriel Wilkins (Central Coast) is having a solo exhibition titled, Unearthed -The Women of the Gulgong Goldfields, at Holtermann Museum Theatrette, Gulgong.
+NOW OPEN // Therese Gabriel Wilkins (Central Coast) is having a solo exhibition titled, Unearthed -The Women of the Gulgong Goldfields, at Holtermann Museum Theatrette, Gulgong.
 It will give voice to the women of the goldfields of Gulgong in 1872.
 The offficial opening is 5pm, 10 May in the Theatrette of Holtermann Museum.
 Open every day.
 Until 31 August.
 MORE

 Therese Gabriel Wilkins, Educator of Girls, Miss Richards (image supplied)